Armada Music

-Armada Music is a Dutch independent record label that specialises in releasing electronic dance music.
+Armada Music is a Dutch independent record label that specialises in electronic dance music.
+The company is headquartered in Amsterdam and has offices in New York, London and Laren, Netherlands.

-As of 2025, artists signed by Armada Music include Armin van Buuren, Bloom Twins, D.O.D., Eelke Kleijn, Loud Luxury, Shells, Sunnery James & Ryan Marciano, Themba and Trance Wax.
+As of 2026, artists represented by Armada Music include Armin van Buuren, Arty, D.O.D, Eelke Kleijn, Jan Blomqvist, Joris Voorn, KI/KI, Lilly Palmer, Loud Luxury, Sunnery James & Ryan Marciano, THEMBA and Yulia Niko.

 History

-Armada Music was founded on 1 June 2003 by Dutch producer Armin van Buuren, Dutch business executive Maykel Piron, and music manager David Lewis.
-The name is an acronym containing the first two letters of each of the founders' names.
+Armada Music was founded in 2003 by Dutch producer Armin van Buuren, Dutch business executive Maykel Piron and music manager David Lewis.
+The name is derived from the first two letters of the founders' names: Armin, Maykel and David.